qchenevier/MBA_memoire/doc/reaction_macro.md

 Decision 5: Keep digital businesses separate or integrate them with current nondigital ones?
 Integrating digital operations directly into physical businesses can create additional value, for example, by providing multichannel capabilities for customers or by helping companies share infrastructure, such as supply-chain networks.
 However, it can be hard to attract and retain digital talent in a traditional culture, and turf wars between the leaders of the digital and the main business are commonplace.
 Hybrid approaches involving both stand-alone and well-integrated digital organizations are possible, of course, for companies with diverse business portfolios [@Hirt2014].

+Most IT strategies treat technology in isolation, they often lack the transformational, business-centric orientation needed to realize the potential within a company's business model, products, processes and organizational structures.
+A digital transformation strategy signposts the way toward digital transformation and guides managers through the transformation process resulting from the integration and use of digital technologies and helps them navigate the complexity and ambiguity of identifying their own digital "sweet spots." [@Hess2016]

 #### Digital capabilities

 Technical capability, or the ability to deploy needed technical skills in executing a design move, emerged in our analysis as an important contingency.
 We observed instances in which organizations with abundant resources were still constrained by the level of technical capability [@Woodard2013].